 We ensure that our children are given opportunity to be creative through all areas of learning, not just through the arts.
-Adults support children's thinking and help them to make connections by showing convince interest offering.

-help them to make connections by showing genuine interest, offering encouragement, clarifying ideas and asking open questions.
+Adults support children's thinking and help them to make connections by showing genuine interest, offering encouragement, clarifying ideas and asking open questions.
 Children can access resources freely and are allowed to move them around the classroom to extend their learning.